cscotti/ansible-lab-on-docker/README.md

 # Accelerate Ansible playbook testing with docker

 ## Projects
-- Lamp - Mount multiple Lamp server with an Ha-proxy into docker
+- Lamp - Mount multiple Lamp server with an Ha-proxy
-- Nodesjs - Mount multiple Nodesjs server with an Ha-proxy into docker (WIP)
+- Nodesjs - Mount multiple Nodesjs server with an Ha-proxy (WIP)